-It is nice to see that biodiversity comes well with old growths forests.
+It is nice to see that biodiversity comes well with old growth forests.
 And in such a forest so much is going on, the ecology is working on a continuous basis.
 For curious and somewhat trained eyes an astonishing richness appears along with a great sense of untouchedness.
 This combination is very important for numerous of reasons in a land that has so much ground altered for industrial purposes.
 And urbanisation, fragmentation and harvesting is carrying significantly on.
 Below are some images from our latest field trip, here along with the Swedish nature conservation, to some forests (key habitat and working in EU Natura 2000 programme) for maintaining, improving and developing different reference knowledge.
 The north bound journey to the gathering took a very nice extra turn over some swedish highlands – on a remote desolate road!
 It was just a great way to humble senses to enter nature.
 An old saying goes, you can never travel quicker than time it takes for your soul to walk the same way… So it is good every now and then to travel slow using ”own machine”.

 Brown bear den.